McKinsey Case Interview 2026: Format, Solve, and Examples

 Digital game-based assessment (60-70 min)

-2 interviews: case (candidate-led) + PEI
+2 interviews: case (interviewer-led) + PEI

 2-3 interviews with senior partners